shekarramaswamy4/github-bot/README.md

 The webhook is then processed by a target server and actions are taken appropriately.

+For the app itself, it's possible to customize:

+- the name (`shekar-bot` to anything else)
+- the profile picture
+- the scope of access within the repo (right now `shekar-bot` has read and write access to everything)

 ## Running + Testing locally

 Pull the repo, and run `yarn dev` in the `github-app` directory.